 For houses with more than one floor, an emergency escape ladder is crucial.
 This is because you only have an average of two minutes to reach safety in the event of a fire.
 Sometimes using stairs may not be safe, but if you have an escape ladder near the bedroom windows, you will be able to use it to escape from the upper floors of a house safely and quickly.
 Teach your children how this additional escape route works and practice setting up the ladder with them to ensure they can do it correctly and promptly.

 Instruct your older kids how to unlock the windows, and ensure the windows are not stuck closed.
 Also, check whether you can swiftly remove the screens, and you can easily open security bars from the inside.
 Security bars devoid of release devices can trap you in a devastating fire.
-So, don’t forget to use quick-release window guards on barred windows to open them quickly in a fire emergency.
+So, don’t forget to use quick-release window guards on barred windows to open them quickly in a fire emergency lighting system.

 Some appliances left plugged when they are not in use can cause electrical fires in your home.
 To prevent a fire hazard, make sure you switch off and unplug small appliances used to produce heat, including irons, hair styling tools, slow cookers, kettles and toasters when you are not using them.

 Teach your children what to do in case of clothes catching fire.
 Let them know the simple technique of “stop, drop, (cover your face), roll”.
 Show them how to do it and practice with them to ensure they understand the method very well.
 Heeding this advice can help children avoid or alleviate many of the injuries associated with fire.

 Strictly instruct your kids not to go back to the burning house to take anything — toys, clothes or pets.
 Once the kids are out safely, they should go to the safe meeting place as they were practiced in the home drill and stay there.
 If a family member or any prized possessions are trapped inside the burning building, they should inform the adults or firefighters instead of returning.